 exam sponsored by NAMRI.
 There is no additional charge to take or re-take this exam.

 All members must agree to abide by the NAMRI Standards of Practice and Code of Ethics, which establish a minimum

 and uniform standard for performing an inspection of a single-family to a four-family dwelling.

 Part of NAMRI's mission is to provide professional development for its members.
 NAMRI will assist members in accessing

-an independent trainer for the required continuing education credits required for membership renewal.
+an independent trainer for the recommended continuing education.

 5. Membership Fee: